AutoPas/AutoPas/README.md

 * owned: Particles that belong to this AutoPas instance.
   These particles are typically inside the boundary of the AutoPas instance.
   If a particle is added via `addParticle()`, it is automatically added as an owned particle.
-  An owned particle can explicitly be removed by deleting the particle using an iterator (`autoPas.deleteParticle(iterator)`).
+  An owned particle can explicitly be removed by deleting the particle using an iterator (`autoPas.markAsDeleted(iterator)`).
   On an update of the AutoPas container (using `updateContainer()`) owned particles that moved outside the boundary of its parent AutoPas container are returned.
 * halo: Particles that do not belong to the current AutoPas instance.
   These normally are ghost particles arising from either periodic boundary conditions or particles of a neighboring AutoPas object